Anjithajm/Hybrid-z/README.md

 # Hybrid-z

 **Hybrid-z** is a deep learning package designed for photometric redshift estimation using 4-band imaging data combined with 9-band photometric magnitudes.
-This hybrid model leverages convolutional neural networks and fully connected layers to deliver accurate galaxy redshift predictions.
+This hybrid model combines convolutional neural networks and fully connected layers for redshift predictions.

 ---